usnistgov/ocr-pipeline/packages/apputils/README.md

 	$> cd /path/to/apputils
 	$> python setup.py sdist

-You should now see that a **dist** package appeared in the main directory.
+You should now see **dist** package in the main directory.

 ### Installing the package

 	$> cd path/to/apputils/dist
 	$> pip install apputils-*version*.tar.gz

-You can now use this package to its full extent!
+This package is now ready to use!

 ## Contact

-If you have any questions, comments or suggestions about this package, please send an e-mail to philippe(dot)dessauw(at)nist(dot)gov.
+If you have any questions, comments or suggestions about this repository, please send an e-mail to Alden Dima (alden.dima@nist.gov).